-The Compensation Committee's independent consultant conducts regular analyses to monitor pay and performance alignment, particularly with regards to the Chief Executive Officer.
+At the request of the Compensation Committee, PM&P conducts regular analyses to monitor pay and performance alignment (both financial and operational), particularly with regards to the Chief Executive Officer.
 The goal is to use this information proactively to set appropriate pay opportunity ranges and retroactively to assess the actual pay delivered based on performance.
-During 2013, the consultant conducted pay for performance analysis to facilitate the Committee's ongoing review.
-The Committee reviewed the analysis and concluded that there has been a strong link between the Company's performance and executive total direct compensation.